Workers’ Compensation Claims - Car Accidents

 If you were injured in a work-related accident, you must report your injury to your employer and file a claim immediately.
 You have one to three years after an accident to file a personal injury claim.

-A workers’ compensation claim generally covers expenses like medical bills and lost income, up to a certain maximum.
+A workers’ compensation claim generally covers expenses like medical bills and lost income up to a certain maximum.
 However, if you file a workers’ compensation claim, you must complete a Utilization Review and follow Medical Treatment Guidelines.

-In 2016, California Office of Traffic Safety estimated that 12,851 people were killed or injured in car accidents in Sacramento County.
+In 2016, the California Office of Traffic Safety estimated that 12,851 people were killed or injured in car accidents in Sacramento County.
 Car accident injuries often leave you out of work because you need time to recover.
 Some of the most common car accident injuries the Sacramento Workers’ Compensation Attorneys see include:

 - Head injuries